 Perform a physical evaluation of your loved one when you visit their house each day.
 If you notice new mental or physical issues, add them to your report.
-Since your patient may not be able to communicate what’s going on with their health, it’s important for caregivers to detect and diagnose new issues to improve a patient’s life and living conditions.
+Since your patient may not be able to communicate what’s going on with their health, you will need to improve your investigative qualities prior to starting a new role as a caregiver.
+A competent caregiver should be able to detect and identify new issues to improve a patient’s life and living conditions.

 It is essential for caregivers to have strong communication skills to avoid issues such as arguments, resentment, and anxiety.
 If the individual with dementia is having difficulty communicating, you will need to continuously reach out to relatives and neighbors to discuss new health issues.
 Reach out to the patient’s doctor to address concerns with medications and medical treatments.

 Once the doctor gives you instructions, you will need to have a discussion with your loved one about the importance of taking their antibiotics each day or performing rehabilitation activities such as walking or stretching.
-An experienced caregiver should be able to communicate with medical professionals, patients, family members, and acquaintances.
+Once you start your career as a caregiver, you will be required to adopt remarkable communication qualities that can be used to talk with medical professionals, patients, family members, and acquaintances.

 Professional caregivers have a limited amount of time to interact with their patients.
 During the course of a routine visit, you may be expected to cook meals, check the mail, pay bills, clean the house, do laundry, administer medications, and inspect the health of a patient with dementia.
 An effective caregiver will possess qualities such as attentiveness, efficiency, trustworthiness, patience, and dependability.
 Although it’s important to talk with a patient about memories and life achievements, an effective caregiver will need to balance their time between conversing with the client and other duties such as household chores, medical exams, and cooking.

 To be qualified to become a caregiver, you will need to have a flexible schedule.
 This will allow you to handle emergencies with your loved one during the week.
 As a caregiver, you may be required to perform unexpected visits to the home to help them carry a package inside or move a piece of furniture.
-In addition, a licensed caregiver should be prepared to travel to a patient’s house to resolve issues such as falling, spilling food, infections, and allergic reactions.
+You will need to strengthen your adaptability skills prior to becoming a caregiver because you may be required to respond to emergencies throughout the week such as falling, spilling food, infections, and allergic reactions.
 It is not uncommon for caregivers to get called into the field to work beyond a 9 to 5 schedule to respond to emergencies.